 5 Action Steps With Kids

 Now that summer is in full swing, let’s look at 5 Action Steps you can take With Kids.
-Summer is a great time to work on the communication with our kids.
-To help them enjoy being with the family by engaging them physically, and mentally.
+Summer is a great time to work on communication with our kids.
+To help them enjoy being with the family by engaging them physically and mentally.
 Here are five steps that will help towards that goal.

 Pick one or two of these and work with your young person to implement it this summer.
 When we take time as parents to teach these centering activities to our kids, we give them skills that will last a lifetime.